Waterfront Access Points

 Waterfront Access points – places where you can access the edge and see the water though not necessarily see a boat or get on a boat or touch the water itself.

-Red Hook Ballfields Want contemplative privacy?
+CLOSED FOR LEAD ABATEMENT: Red Hook Ballfields Want contemplative privacy?
 There is an intimate nook overlooking the Henry Street Basin and the looming grain terminal.
 Amenities: many picnic tables and benches arranged in a crescent most under shade trees, a semi-circular paved patio with a compass rose, garbage cans.

 IKEA created an Erie Basin Park that runs east to west from Columbia Street to Dwight Street.
 Amenities: looming shipyard gantry cranes lit at night, open spaces and private nooks, diverse seating, inland and waterside lawns, piers, a fishing pier, maritime relics and signs explaining the famous Todd Shipyard that was on this site.